supleed2/ELEC60013-ES-CW2/README.md

 `msgInQ` is used as a FIFO buffer for CAN messages, to supplement the small buffer of the CAN system and allow for more messages to be retained, increasing the required minimum initiation time.

+The below figure displays a graph of the dependencies between the various tasks.
+It can be clearly seen that the dependancies are not cyclical, therefore there is no capability for a deadlock to occur.

 ![Dependency Graph](docs/DependencyGraph.png)

 ## Analysis of inter-task blocking dependencies